blissd/flathub-bliss-music-manager/README.md

 flatpak-builder --user --install --force-clean build-dir com.blisshq.bliss.yml
 ```

-# Directories
+# Notes

-The working directory of bliss is set to `$XDG_DATA_DIR`.
-However, bliss will also store config
+The working directory of `bliss` is set to `$XDG_DATA_DIR`.
+However, `bliss` will also store config
 and cache files under this directory.
+Consequently, GNOME Software shows several hundred megabytes of
+user generated data for the installed app.
+It would be great to separate data, config, cache files into
+the appropriate `XDG_*` directories.